ripienaar/free-for-dev/README.md

   * [bugsnag.com](https://www.bugsnag.com/) — Free for up to 2,000 errors/month after the initial trial
   * [sentry.io](https://sentry.io/) — Sentry tracks app exceptions in real-time, has a small free plan.
 Free for 5k errors per month/ 1 user, unrestricted use if self-hosted
   * [honeybadger.io](https://www.honeybadger.io) - Exception, uptime, and cron monitoring that's so awesome, you'll wish your site had more errors.
 Honeybadger is free for solo devs and open-source projects (12,000 errors/month).

-## Chaos Engineering

-  * [Gremlin](https://www.gremlin.com/gremlin-free-software) — Gremlin's Chaos Engineering tools allow you to safely, securely, and simply inject failure into your systems to find weaknesses before they cause customer-facing issues.
-Gremlin Free provides access to Shutdown and CPU attacks on up to 5 hosts or containers.

 ## Search